Iowa Hawkeyes: Rugby

-The University of Iowa Rugby Football Club plays college rugby in the Big Ten Universities conference of Division I-A. Iowa rugby has had some success in recent years, finishing second at the 2014 Big Ten 7s tournament, and the 2015 Big Ten West 7s tournament.
+The University of Iowa Rugby Football Club plays college rugby in the Heart of America conference of D1AA Rugby.
+Iowa rugby has had some success in the past 20 years, finishing second at the 2014 Big Ten 7s tournament, and the 2015 Big Ten West 7s tournament.
 After coming close to achieving a Top 25 ranking in 2011, Iowa would be ranked as high as 17th in the nation after their final match of their 2014 season, and being ranked 20th in the final Canterbury D1A Poll of the 2014-15 season.
 Iowa would go on to make the USA Rugby 7s National Championships in back-to-back years, 2015 and 2016, moving on as runners-up in their group in 2015 before falling in the elimination round.
+In the 2023-24 season, the Hawkeyes fell to the Kansas Jayhawks in the post season, but won over Kansas State in their final playoff match.
+Most recently, Iowa took first in the Hawkeye Classic rugby Sevens tournament, with a notable victory over long-time rival and historically accomplished Iowa State team.
 Iowa plays its matches at the University of Iowa Rugby Fields on Hawkeye Park Road.
-Iowa is led by Head Coach Jim Estes.
+Iowa is led by Head Coach Tyler Dailey.